 If milk upsets your stomach, try small amounts of yogurt, buttermilk, or hard cheeses, which are lower in lactose.
 Still have digestive problems?
 Check in with your doctor for proper diagnosis and treatment.

 Your kitchen should always be stocked with nuts, says Sharon Palmer, R.D.N., author of Plant-Powered for Life.
 They are brimming with heart-healthy unsaturated fats, muscle-building protein, and cell-protecting antioxidants, she says.

 Science agrees.
 A 2016 review published in BMC Medicine found that eating an ounce of nuts nearly every day was linked to reduced risk of heart disease and cancer, and lower death rates from diabetes and lung disease.

 Just remember to watch your portions.
 An ounce of nuts is only about a handful.
 For almonds, that’s about 164 calories and 14 grams of fat.
 To avoid mindless snacking, pour a portion into a cup or ramekin, and put the container away.
-Click here to see six more healthy foods that can make you fat.

 5. Whole Grains

 Unlike refined grains, which have been stripped of their nutrient-filled bran and germ, whole grains still have all three parts of their kernel.
 Options like quinoa, oats, brown rice, barley, and freekeh are popular for their fiber content, but they’re also rich in plant-based protein, Susie says.